astuto/astuto/README.md

 - **Anonymous Feedback**: enable unregistered users to publish feedback
 - **... and more**: invitation system, brand customization, recap emails for administrators, private site settings, and more!

+## Documentation

+Documentation website is not online anymore.
+You can read Astuto's documentation from the [GitHub repository](https://github.com/astuto/astuto-docs).

 ## Get started

 0. Ensure you have Docker and Docker Compose installed